hermanghub/admobtest/README.md

 # admobtest
-my test to have admob banner using moe and libgdx
+my test to have admob banner using moe and libgdx on ios devices